*Please note: your child must know how to walk, trot, canter, and tack up on their own in order to register for BCRC.

-- Ride twice a day – typically once in a flats lesson and another in jumping (for those jumping)
+- Ride twice a day – typically once in a flat lesson and another in jumping (for those jumping)

 - Take an Equine lesson each day, learning about topics such as tack, horse care, horse physiology, nutrition, facility design, and more